oluwashetemipe/tr/ReadMe.md

 Fee Logic Explained
-Your fee system dynamically calculates the transaction fee as follows:
+The fee system dynamically calculates the transaction fee as follows:

-Amount between 200 and 2000 (inclusive):
+Amount between 200 and 2000 (exclusive):

 Default fee = 0.3

-Amount above 2000:
+Amount above 2000(inclusive):

 Default fee = 0.05

 Overridden Fee:

 If a custom fee is passed in the request, it overrides the default logic.
+The fee is nullable

 Example
 For a ₦200 payment: